navapbc/template-application-rails/docs/app-rails/application-security.md

 - [x] This template uses rails version > 2.- [x]2, therefore this is not a concern.

 ## Unsafe Query Generation
-- [x] Enable `deep_munge` with `config.action_dispatch.perform_deep_munge = true`
+- [x] Confirm `deep_munge` hasn't been disabled.
+    - Note: `config.action_dispatch.perform_deep_munge` is `true` by default.

 ## HTTP Security Headers
-- [x] Rails locks down the headers by default, and we have no need to open these up.
-However, the defaults can be overridden in `config/application.rb` with `config.action_dispatch.default_headers`.
+Default security headers can be overridden in [application.rb](app-rails/config/application.rb) with `config.action_dispatch.default_headers`.
+- [x] Lock down X-Frame-Options to be as restrictive as possible.
-- [x] X-Frame-Options is set to allow iframes from the same origin, set this to deny if not using any iframes to embed.
-If you need to permit an iframe from another origin, a controller can then use an `after_action :allow_some_service`.
+    - Note: By default this is set to allow iframes from the same origin.
+    - Note: Set this to deny if not using any iframes to embed.
+    - Note: If you need to permit an iframe from another origin, a controller can then use an `after_action :allow_some_service`.
-- [x] This is set in production with `config.force_ssl = true`
-- [ ] To help protect against XSS and injection attacks, define a Content-Security-Policy in the provided file: `app-rails/config/initializers/content_security_policy.rb`.
-The policy can be more restrictive, and controllers can override defaults when necessary.
+- [ ] To help protect against XSS and injection attacks, define a Content-Security-Policy in the provided [content security policy file](app-rails/config/initializers/content_security_policy.rb).
+    - Note: Set the policy to be more restrictive than you need and you can override defaults when necessary in the controllers.
-- [ ] In addition to preventing attacks, it's important to log them to continuously improve security.
-Set the report_uri config on the content security policy and configure a controller to log the reports.
-Note that `report_uri` is being deprecated, and will eventually become `report_to`
+- [ ] Log content security policy violations to continuously improve security by setting the report_uri config on the content security policy and configure a controller to log the reports.
+    - Note: `report_uri` is being deprecated, and will eventually become `report_to`.
+- [x] Set `csp_meta_tag` in [application.rb](app-rails/config/application.rb).
-- [ ] We're already adding the `csp_meta_tag` to the application.html.erb, but we're not taking advantage of it with nonce generation in the content security policy.
+- [ ] Use the `csp_meta_tag` tag with nonce generation in the content security policy.
-- [ ] Configure which browser features are allowed in `app-rails/config/initializers/permissions_policy.rb`.
-This policy can be more restrictive than necessary because features can be allowed on specific controllers.
+- [ ] Configure which browser features are allowed in [permissions_policy.rb](app-rails/config/initializers/permissions_policy.rb).
+    - Note: This policy can be more restrictive than necessary because features can be allowed on specific controllers.
-- [x] As of now, this application envisioned as a full-stack application template.
-However, if there is a need to open up endpoints as APIs, we need to configure CORS, by installing and configuring the `rack-cors` gem.
+- [ ] If opening up endpoints as APIs, configure CORS, by installing and configuring the `rack-cors` gem.

 ## Intranet and Admin Security
 - [x] The template doesn't include a admin view, but if that is added, be sure to sanitize all user inputs as they may be viewed here even if they aren't visible anywhere else in the application.